hacl-star/hacl-star/doc/reference/index.rst

   code.
 Vale code is not intended to be called from C by end users.
-- EverCrypt brings HACL* and Vale under an abstract, high-level API that automatically picks the best Vale or HACL* implementation depending on the machine the code is running on.
-EverCrypt also offers a single API for all algorithms from the same family (e.g. AEAD, hashes), allowing clients to reconfigure their choice of algorithm dynamically without recompiling.
+- EverCrypt brings HACL* and Vale under an abstract, high-level API that automatically picks the best Vale or HACL* implementation depending on the machine the code is running on (multiplexing).
+EverCrypt also offers a single API for all algorithms from the same family (e.g. AEAD, hashes), allowing clients to reconfigure their choice of algorithm dynamically without recompiling (agility).

 All of our code is verified using the F* programming language; once verified, our code is extracted to a mixture of C and ASM.